How To Withdraw From Your RESP

 Proof of Enrollment

-This is really easy to do as your child simply needs to request this from their post-secondary school.
+This is easy to do as your child simply needs to request this from their post-secondary school.
 Most students are set up with online accounts through the school and can navigate requesting proof of enrollment, which usually includes whether your child is full-time or part-time.

 Best RESP Withdrawal Strategy